How Document Automation Software Helps HR Practitioners

 - Invitation letters to disciplinary hearings (absence, grievances, conduct, performance)

 - Outcome letters for disciplinary hearings (absence, grievances, conduct, performance)

 - Letters for role changes, salary increases, promotions, change in hours, bonuses

 My friend and I agreed that having standard documentation helps to some extent, but every situation is different and tweaks need to be made, meaning that having a system allowing flexibility and automation is essential for the modern HR team.

-HotDocs document automation software offers HR practitioners the ability to save time, reduce cost, increase accuracy and create standardised output in the production of HR documentation.
-To find out more please get in touch orschedule a 30 minute demo.
+HotDocs document automation software offers HR practitioners the ability to save time, reduce cost, increase accuracy and create standardized output in the production of HR documentation.